Lip Cancer

 Persistent patches on lips

 Flat or slightly raised patches on lips that have been present for more than 2-3 weeks may be precancerous.
 The patches can be white, red, or dark in color.
-These patches on lips can turn into cancer over time.
+These patches on the lips can turn into cancer over time.

 Lip pain or sore mouth